VirginioClemente/Temporal-networks-with-node-specific-memory/README.md

 [1] Clemente, Giulio Virginio, Claudio J. Tessone, and Diego Garlaschelli.
 "Temporal networks with node-specific memory: unbiased inference of transition probabilities, relaxation times and structural breaks." arXiv preprint arXiv:2311.16981 (2023).

-%[3] Eagle, Nathan, Alex Pentland, and David Lazer.
-"Inferring friendship network structure by using mobile phone data."
-Proceedings of the national academy of sciences 106.36 (2009): 15274-15278.